 “Jellyfish totem speaks to us of simplifying our life – that we should go with the flow of the currents and allow things to take their course.
 She shows us how to rest in the earthly realm and not to rush.
 We are encouraged to take a walk; get close to nature so you can see the world in a better light.
 How apt is this wisdom – it fits perfectly with where Aly’s wonderful jellyfish children are located”

-I extend my thanks to all the the traditional owners of the many lands I traverse to create, teach and learn, especially the wonderful women at Anindilyakwa Arts with whom i have been blessed to work with since 2015.
+I extend my thanks to all the the traditional owners of the many lands I traverse to create, teach and learn, especially the wonderful women at Anindilyakwa Arts on Groote Eylandt with whom I have been fortunate enough to work with since 2015.

-I am still mixing and making magic and this is a digital diary of my creative adventures .
-Thank you so much for your interest , I am hoping through this blog I can share ideas, recipes and stories so that you too are inspired .
+This is a digital diary of my creative adventures .
+Thank you so much for your interest , I am hoping through this website and blog I can share ideas, recipes and stories so that you too are inspired .